Sambruk/EgilSCIM/doc/JSON-REPLACEMENT-RULES.md

 The following names: **switch**, **case**, **default**, **for**, **in** and **end** are reserved keywords meaning that there can be no user attributes with those names.

-There is also a special attribute whose name is specified in `user-scim-resource-identifier` in the configuration file that can be used to access the user's resource identifier in SCIM.
-This attribute can only be used in `scim-update` , since the user must already be created to have a resource identifier in SCIM.